-Testifying for the bill were Representative Davis; Dewey Riehn, Missouri Association of Veterans Organizations; and Pat Roe Kerr.
+Testifying for the bill were Representative Davis; Dewey Riehn, Veterans of Foreign Wars of the United States, Missouri Department; Missouri National Guard Association; Rich Higert, Missouri Association of Veterans Organizations, Tom Mondale; and Pat Roe Kerr.

 OPPONENTS: There was no opposition voiced to the committee.